CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Experiments

 \subsection{General Training Evaluation}

 In the \textit{General Training} block of Table~\ref{table:code_coir_main}, we present the results of models trained exclusively on our proposed general training data, without using any CoIR in-domain data.
-When averaged over all 10 datasets in the CoIR benchmark, \lmodel model achieves the best results, exceeding the SOTA code-domain specific model Voyage-Code-002 by over 20$\%$, which shows our general code and text training stage significantly improves model performance on code tasks.
+When averaged over all 10 datasets in the CoIR benchmark, \lmodel model achieves the best results, exceeding the SOTA code-domain specific model Voyage-Code-002 by over 20$\%$\footnote{Baseline numbers are sourced from the CoIR Leaderboard: \url{https://archersama.github.io/coir/}.}, which shows our general code and text training stage significantly improves model performance on code tasks.

 As shown in Table~\ref{table:code_coir_main}, \smodel and \mmodel also provide a significant improvement over Voyage-Code-002 and offer a great alternative to the 7B model with substantial practical advantages on the latency and cost.
 Moreover, their success further validates the transferability and generalizability of our proposed training recipe for code embedding models.